Category Archives: Server

 Node File Backups

-We installed the Proxmox Backup Client on each of our server’s nodes and created a corn schedule script that backs up the files on each node to our Proxmox Backup Server each day.
+We installed the Proxmox Backup Client on each of our server nodes and created a cron job that backs up files on each node to our Proxmox Backup Server daily.
 The following video explains how to install and configure the PBS client.

 For the installation to work properly, the locations of the PBS repository and access credentials must be set in both the script and the login bash shell.
 We also need to create a cron job to run the backup script daily.